Furrah/blog/content/food/Misc/banana-bread.md

 ---

-This recipe comes form my friend Tom who adapted the BBC goodfoods recipe.
-For my take I don't add chocolate to it because chocolate belongs in chocolate bars. <a href=https://tomdod.github.io/food/bananabread/ target="_blank">Link to Toms website Here!</a>
+This recipe comes from my friend Tom who adapted the BBC Goodfoods recipe.
+For my take I don't add chocolate to it because chocolate belongs in chocolate bars. <a href=https://tomdod.github.io/food/bananabread/ target="_blank">Link to Tom's website Here!</a>

 ## Ingredients